One Platform for Growth

 Costing models have evolved with SaaS Apps too, so that in most cases licences are charged on a per-user, per-month basis, without long term contracts.
 This has meant that a lot of teams within organisations are able to purchase their own software, without approval, using nothing more than the swipe of a credit card.

 The outcomes of this, mean a potential sprawl of new applications, that aren’t integrated with other software, creating information silos and integration nightmares, all with possibly different levels of security.

 Virtually all organisations have been through a stage where some employees have stored corporate information on a personal cloud storage solution without any understanding of the risks associated with those decisions.
 Most would be unaware of where the data is actually stored, what backup systems are available or what regulations might apply to their industry regarding storage and use of personally-identifiable information.

 Shadow IT is the term generally used for IT systems being purchased in the shadows, by individual teams without the recommendation, approval or knowledge by IT departments.
-IT teams generally, have been asking for it.
-A failure to engage with the business on understanding their requirements and responding to their business needs in a timely way, has met with underinvestment in IT, at a time where expectations have grown to believing that IT professionals are always skilled in new technologies, data privacy legislation and cybersecurity platforms.
+IT teams generally have been asking for it.
+A failure to engage with the business on understanding their requirements and responding to their business needs in a timely way, has met with underinvestment in IT, at a time where expectations have grown to believe that IT professionals are always skilled in new technologies, data privacy legislation and cybersecurity platforms.

 It’s no wonder things have got so out of hand for so many organisations, so quickly.

 Solutions to the problem